Basic Structure

 4. Graph Navigation

-You can have a number of graphs in the same file.
-This is done by clicking on the Add Graph button in the top right corner of the toolbar or File > New Graph or simply click the plus symbol next to the thumbnail.
+You can have several graphs in the same file.
+To do so, click the Add Graph button at the top right corner of the toolbar, File > New Graph, or simply click the plus symbol next to the thumbnail.

 When you add multiple graphs, DataGraph adds a thumbnail for each one at the top of the screen.
 These can be named as shown below.